ZHANG-CLA/ZHANG-CLA.github.io/_pages/about.md

 # 📖 Educations
 - *2021.08 - 2024.08* &nbsp; Ph.D. from Department of Electrical and Electronic Engineering, Faculty of Engineering, The Hong Kong Polytechnic University.
-- *2018.08 - 2021.04* &nbsp; M.Eng. from School of Artificial Intelligence, Optics and Electronics (iOPEN), Northwestern Polytechnical University, Xi’an, China.
+- *2018.08 - 2021.04* &nbsp; M.Eng. in Computer Science and Technology from School of Artificial Intelligence, Optics and Electronics (iOPEN), Northwestern Polytechnical University, Xi’an, China.
-- *2014.09 - 2018.07* &nbsp; B.Eng. from School of Electronics and Information, Northwestern Polytechnical University, Xi’an, China.
+- *2014.08 - 2018.07* &nbsp; B.Eng. in Communication Engineering from School of Electronics and Information, Northwestern Polytechnical University, Xi’an, China.

 # 📝 Publications
 - **Please refer to [Google Scholar](https://scholar.google.com.hk/citations?user=hHUH1VAAAAAJ) for the full publication list**